aditeyabaral/aditeyabaral.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a `Big Data Analytics Engineer` at `Cisco Webex`.
-I recently completed my Bachelors in Computer Science from `PES University, India` and graduated with a specialisation in Machine Learning and Data Science.
+I am a `Big Data Analytics Engineer` at [Cisco Webex](https://www.webex.com/).
+I recently completed my Bachelors in Computer Science from `PES University` and graduated with a specialisation in Machine Learning and Data Science.

 My primary interests lie in machine learning and NLP research.
 I work extensively in the field of `foundation models`, `transfer learning` and `language representation models`, with a focus on creating domain-adaptive but task-agnostic architectures that aid `natural language understanding`.